Definition of Financial Need

 Financial aid packages are awarded as follows in this order:

 These are the only programs that IVC includes as part of a student's financial aid package initially.
 Please note that SEOG and Federal Work-Study funds are very limited and generally spent early in the awarding cycle.

 Resources Not Included in Initial Award Packaging

 Imperial Valley College may be informed from campus or external agencies regarding other financial aid programs requiring an adjustment to a student's aid package.
-These may include Cal Grant, Chafee Grant, Foundation Scholarship or Off Campus Scholarship.
+These may include Cal Grant, Chafee Grant, Foundation Scholarship. other Off-Campus Scholarship, or AmeriCorps award.
 These aid sources when added may require that other aid originally offered be adjusted (i.e Federal Work-Study).